Spartronics4915/2019-DeepSpace/DriveTuning.md

 In our Team254-based code, we see an autonomous action `CollectVelocityData.java`.
 This action moves from 0 to 25% power and measures the velocity associated with each power level.
-The data is written to a csv file and can be used to produce a polynomial that maps velocity to voltage.
+The data is written to a csv file and can be used to produce a polynomial (or line) that maps velocity to voltage.
 Similarly the action `CollectAcclerationData.java` runs for a fixed time interval and samples the rate at which velocity changes over time.
-The results of these two tests are interpretted by another class, `DriveCharacterization.java` to produce an efficient approximation of this data which, in turn, is used to produce the demand and feedforward values for our MotionPlanner.
-Another action, `CollectCurvatureData`, captures the relationship between RobotState's measured dynamics with known (and different) left and right motor power.
+The results of these two tests are interpretted by another class, `DriveCharacterization.java` to produce an efficient approximation of this data which, in turn, is used to helpl produce the demand and feedforward values for our MotionPlanner.
+Another action, `CollectCurvatureData`, captures the relationship between RobotState's measured dynamics with known (and different) left and right motor power _(and it's my suspicion that CollectCurvatureData can be used to validate the results of all the characterization machinery)_.
-Currently, `DriveCharacterization` doesn't utilize the curvature dataset but it's method,  `characterizeDrive` does combine the velocity and acceleration samples to produce this:
+Currently, `DriveCharacterization` doesn't utilize the curvature dataset but its method,  `characterizeDrive` does combine the velocity and acceleration samples to produce this:

 ``` java